 4. Under any circumstances interest+penalty+collection charges can not be more than the amount borrowed.

 What will be the payment schedule if repayment term is more than one month?

-Here we explain by taking payday loan amount as £600 for 3 month.
+Here we explain by taking amount as £600 for 3 months.

 |Borrowed amount||Loan term||Interest amount||Repayment after||Amount Paid||Balance Amount|